The One Where We Finally Caught Covid

 Like the majority of primary school-aged children in the UK, and their parents, we spent the most of January isolating at home after we all caught Covid 19.

-Nearly two years into the global pandemic, though, it felt like we’d escaped it for so long, our luck had to run out at some point, right?
-(You can read about our previous experiences of parenting in a pandemic).
+Nearly two years into the global pandemic, though, it felt like we’d escaped Covid for so long.
+Our luck had to run out at some point, right?
+(You can read about our lockdown experiences in parenting in a pandemic).

 And of course the rest of us followed soon after, like dominoes.
-Although as a mum, it feels kind of inevitable, doesn’t it?
+Me first, because as as a mum, it feels kind of inevitable, doesn’t it?
 When you’re constantly that close to the infected child and they’re coughing deep into your soul.
+Followed by the second child and then a whole week later, my husband.

 However, we felt like we’d been really lucky to have avoided it for so long, all be in really good health, had a relatively unaffected Christmas, and were up-to-date with our vaccinations at that point.